ian-garrett/meetMe/README.md

 <b>NOTE</b> This repo includes a test suite, called test.py.
 To user, install nosetests (pip install nosetests), then run "nosetests tests.py (I know that all it should take is "nosetests" but I could not get this working so please include the file name)

 # Future Work/Potential improvements
--<b>Add error-handling for when users enter incorrect URL or key</b> (This should best done ASAP!
+1. <b>Add error-handling for when users enter incorrect URL or key</b> (This should best done ASAP!
 Currently too busy with finals)
--Add email functionality to automatically notify users of invitations and updates to the free times -Add a way for users to vote on times and display what the most popular meeting times are -Add a button for the proposer to confirm a meeting time, which will send an email to all users letting them know of the time and date
+2. Add email functionality to automatically notify users of invitations and updates to the free times
+3. Add a way for users to vote on times and display what the most popular meeting times are
+4. Add a button for the proposer to confirm a meeting time, which will send an email to all users letting them know of the time and date
--Improve interface to be more intuitive on mobile devices -Algorithm for getting free times from busy times currently runs in O(n), could potentially look into a new, more efficient method
+5. Improve interface to be more intuitive on mobile devices
+6. Algorithm for getting free times from busy times currently runs in O(n), could potentially look into a new, more efficient method

 Please contact me with any other suggestions! igarrett@uoregon.edu